 How long does life insurance take to pay out?

-There’s no set timeframe for life insurance payments to be made as they all depend on the policy in place and the death.
+Most life insurance companies aim to settle claims within 30 days.
+But there’s no set timeframe for life insurance payments to be made as they all depend on the policy and the death.

-Let’s say that it’s relatively straightforward and there are no disputes over the circumstances of the death or the named beneficiaries.
-The money could be paid out quickly, sometimes in around a month or even a few days.
+If there are no disputes over the circumstances of the death or the named beneficiaries, the money tends to be paid out fairly quickly.
+Sometimes in around a month or just 5 working days.

-If an investigation needs to take place into the death, or there are lots of beneficiaries or complications with them, it could take longer.
+If an investigation needs to take place into the death or there are lots of beneficiaries, it could take longer.

 When might life insurance not pay out?

-Life insurance payments are generally one of the most straightforward when it comes to protection policies, and have one of the highest rates of successful payments.
+Luckily, life insurance payments generally have one of the highest rates of successful payments.

 How do I appeal if a claim is rejected?

-If you make a life insurance claim and it’s rejected, you could make a direct complaint to the insurer.
-It then has to investigate the complaint and has eight weeks to do this.
-If by the end of the eight weeks you haven’t heard from the insurer, or it hasn’t changed its decision, you could escalate your complaint.
+If you make a life insurance claim and it’s rejected, you can make a direct complaint to the insurer.
+It then has to investigate the complaint within 8 weeks.

 Can I claim on my life insurance policy before I die?

-There are many other types of protection policies that are designed to pay out before a policyholder dies.
-They include critical illness cover, which pays out if the policyholder is diagnosed with a specific illness or condition, as listed on the policy.
+There are many other types of protection policies that are designed to pay out before you die.
+They include critical illness cover, which pays out if you're diagnosed with a specific illness or condition, as listed on the policy.